 While good benefits can boost employee retention and set you apart from competitors, handling these programs can take time away from other important HR tasks.

 That’s why it’s worth thinking about whether or not you should outsource employee benefits administration.
-In this guide, we’ll look at how benefits outsourcing works, and why getting expert help can make your employees happier, and your HR teams more productive.
+In this guide, we’ll look at how benefits outsourcing works, and why getting specialist help can make your employees happier, and your HR teams more productive.

 What Is Employee Benefits Outsourcing?